Mentoring Young Professionals is Ultimately Good for Business

 Despite this range of emotions, working with young professional women is one of the most rewarding activities I undertake.
 Mentoring does take time, commitment and energy.
 However, the rewards outweigh any negatives (or costs).
 Mentees need to learn how to drive the relationship and see value from the engagement.
 On the other hand, Mentors need to realise that by equipping these young women with the necessary skills and mindsets to “step into” the future, we are creating a win-win situation that is ultimately good for business.

-There is no magic formulae to having an effective mentor/mentee relationship.
+There are no magic formulae to having an effective mentor/mentee relationship.
 It is all about each person:

 Having a mentor from outside of the work environment creates both psychological safety and distance from internal politics.
 Being a mentor and investing in others is good for business.
 While I don’t have the numerical data to prove it, in my personal experience I have seen my mentees flourish, advance their careers and get more comfortable in their own skin.